rclarey/simple-ot/README.md

 This repository also contains an implementation of inclusion and exclusion transformation functions, for character-wise operations on plaintext documents, that can be used with the GOTO algorithm.

+For an example application using this library, see [cloudcode](https://github.com/rclarey/cloudcode).

 ## Install

 ```bash